Vegan in Greece: A Complete Travel Guide For 2024!

 Vegan gyro/souvlaki

 Souvlakerias are the Greek versions of kebab shops.
-Traditionally made with meat you can get these sandwiches in classic Greek wrapped bread or Turkish style like the one in the picture.
-Meat is replaced with falafel or grilled mushrooms and ask what sauces are on offer to replace the tzatziki.
+Traditionally made with meat, you can get these sandwiches in classic Greek-wrapped bread or Turkish style like the one in the picture.
+Gyros meat is replaced with falafel, vegan gyros or grilled mushrooms and ask what sauces are on offer to replace the tzatziki.

 Vegan burger